 You can also click the Update All button at the bottom right to automatically update all outdated or missing drivers on your computer (this requires the Pro version — you will be prompted to upgrade when you click Update All).

 4) Restart your computer, then check to see if you can open your Steam client.

 Sometimes your Steam can’t open due to the interference from your antivirus software.
 You can temporarily disable your antivirus and check if the problem persists.
 (Consult your antivirus program documentation for instructions on disabling it.)

 If this resolves the problem, contact the vendor of your antivirus software and ask them for advice, or install a different solution.

 IMPORTANT: Be extra careful about what sites you visit, what emails you open and what files you download when your antivirus is disabled.

-If you have adjusted the settings, turned on a feature, or installed a new program on your computer, and you can’t open your Steam client after that, it is likely that the changes you’ve made are the causes.
+If you have adjusted the settings, turned on a feature, or installed a new program on your computer, and you can’t open your Steam client after that, it is likely that the changes you’ve made are the cause.
 You should undo those changes.
 Then check to see if this fixes your problem.